“Kubrick: and beyond the cinema frame”

 I don’t like to talk about 2001 too much because it’s essentially a non-verbal experience.
 It attempts to communicate more to the subconscious and to the feelings than it does to the intellect.
 I think clearly there’s a problem with people who are not paying attention with their eyes.
 They’re listening.
 And they don’t get much from listening to this film.
 Those who won’t believe their eyes won’t be able to appreciate this film. - Kubrick talking to Jerome Agel, page 277 Stanley Kubrick by Vincent Lobrutto

 There are very few films in history that have received such varied reviews and interpretations.
 Depending on which review you read 2001 is either an adaptation of the classic Greek play The Odyssey, an adaptation of Nietzsche’s Thus Spoke Zarathustra, a pretentious and self-indulgent art house film, a bold statement about mankind’s evolution to the stars, a promotion of Masonic philosophies or a propaganda film to increase public support for the cold war space race … and the list I have just offered is by no means exhaustive.
 While there is evidence to support some of these interpretations, none of them offer anything near a full understanding because no matter which analysis you apply there always seems to be other symbols and concepts that remain elusive.
 This is especially true of the film's surface narrative.
-The following quote is pretty much a confession from Kubrick that there is a great deal more going on in 2001 than the film's dialogue tells us.
+The following quote is pretty much a confession from Kubrick that there is a great deal more going on in 2001 than the film's dialogue tells us (highlight added).

 Interviewer The final scenes of the film seemed more metaphorical than realistic.
 Will you discuss them -- or would that be part of the "road map" you're trying to avoid?